Planetary Regulator of Bandhu * Sukha

 Religious (9) properties (4), although these are disputed, conflicted, and problematic due to the 6th-from angle

-Is likely to be a well-educated person with solid grounding in his own cultural foundations, yet perhaps a bit of a revolutionary in his handling of property matters.
+Is likely to be a well-educated person with solid grounding in his own cultural foundations, yet perhaps tending a bit toward unbalanced judgments or indebtedness in his handling of property matters.
 At least he may be not much in agreement with the prevailing pedagogy of the day - due to bandesha-4 in argumentative 6/8-from-4th .

 Father may be an educator, grantor of titles of licenses, vehicles manager, or property manager.